Why Are Jeep Wrangler Dash Lights Going Crazy? How To Fix?

 In this case, get to the AUX battery.
 Take it out and do the dual battery install.

 Sometimes it boils down to a loose ground wire or connector on the battery.
-If that is the case, then if you hit a big bump, your entire dash will light up, and you’ll see Jeep Wrangler dash lights going crazy.
+If that is the case, then if you hit a big bump, your entire dash will light up, and you’ll see Jeep Wrangler dash lights flashing on and off.
 Gauges will stop working, no turn signals.

 To solve this issue, have your battery tested and check your terminal connections first.
 Tighten the battery terminals.
 Trace for a loose wire or ground.